Kaltsoon/data-management-and-databases/exercises/sql-access-control-exercises.md

    GRANT CONNECT TO visitor
    ```

-5. Open a new connection to your SQL Server instance by clicking "Connect" in the "Object Explorer" panel on the left and choosing "Database Engine".
-Choose the "Authentication" option as "SQL Server Authentication" and login using the username and password of the user you just created.
-Use this connection to execute the queries of the "other student" mentioned in the tasks.

-> [!IMPORTANT]
-> In this alternative way of compliting the tasks, you need to use the two connections: one for executing your queries and other for executing the "other student's" queries.

 ## Task 1

 > [!TIP]
 > This week's lesson slides have useful examples for SQL access control.

 > [!IMPORTANT]
-> In _Haaga Helia's SQL Server_ (not on SQL Server your own computer), you should refer to the table as `schemaName.TableName`.
+> In _Haaga-Helia's SQL Server_ (not on SQL Server your own computer), you should refer to the table as `schemaName.TableName`.
 The `schemaName` is the username of the user who created the table, for example `DM_USER_99.TableName`.
-So, in your queries include the other student's username as the schema name, for example `SELECT * FROM DM_USER_99.Student`.
+So, in your queries include your username as the schema name, for example `SELECT * FROM DM_USER_99.Student`.

 1. Create a new table as below (replace "XX" with a table name of your own choice).